 Choose the ones which resonate with you most so that next time you get an insult hurled your way you’re better equipped to deal with it.

-Never let someone else take away your power or make you feel less than them.
+Never let someone else take away your power or make you feel inadequate.
 And remember that the person who is insulting you probably has heaps of problems of their own.

 It might not even be about you, personally.